Microneedling vs Laser – What You Need To Know

 - If the patient is able to tolerate it, aim for pinpoint bleeding.
 Severely photo damaged skin often bleeds immediately, while fibrotic skin or scars, particularly in non-facial areas, may require several passes to elicit pinpoint bleeding.

 Treatment for Atropic Scars

 For atrophic scars, traditional pulsed CO2 lasers can provide significant improvements with just one treatment.
-But to avoid post-treatment mismatches, the laser procedure must be delivered to entire cosmetic units.
+But to avoid post-treatment mismatches, the laser procedure must be delivered to entire cosmetic units or acne scarring.
 This is not the case with microneedling.
-With microneedling, a small area of atropic scars within a cosmetic unit can be treated without having to worry about color mismatches.
+With microneedling, a small area of atropic scars within a cosmetic unit can be treated without having to worry about colour mismatches.

 Microneeding for Enlarged Pores

 Dermatologists, such as Dr. Alster also love using microneedling for enlarged pores.
 Microneedling disrupts the fibrotic pores, creates micro-injuries and induces new collagen formation.
 For striae that covers large body areas, microneeding is able to improve both the skin texture and tightness.

 Microneedling is a popular cosmetic treatment that involves using a device to create tiny punctures in the skin.
 This can improve the appearance of fine lines, wrinkles, and acne scars.
 It can also be used to treat hyperpigmentation, which is a common skin concern.

 Hyperpigmentation occurs when there is an excess of melanin in the skin.
 This can be caused by sun exposure, hormone changes, or certain medications.
 It can lead to patches of dark skin on the face, neck, chest, or hands.